w4rcic/VPlati_Portal/README.md

 Some of the components should probably be writen differently but for the purpose of demostration in my thesis i tried to cover all the cases also inefficent ones.
 There is also .pdf file of my thesis.

-You have to create local DB in case you want to run the project or get it from this link https://drive.google.com/file/d/10n1Q8qEz7imRvRaC4n8lkM0xa8nSqYoI/view?usp=sharing.
+You have to create local DB or use my DB that is in the project named DB.zip.

 If you use my database you can use this credentials.
 For normal user registration feature is working.
 Uporabnik: admin